njsaelim/utilities/README.md

 # Utilities

-This repository is more like a compilation of useful codes for climate analysis work (e.g. extracting, manipulating, and visualizing climate timeseries and more).
+This repository is a compilation of useful codes for climate analysis work (e.g. extracting, manipulating, and visualizing climate timeseries and more).
 Most of these are python codes and PowerShell script (with tiny bits of fortran and R).

 ## Tool introduction
 ### 1. CMIP6-bash-script